westerndevs/western-devs-website/source/_posts/2017-07-14-Scrum_for_Kanban_Teams.md

 ---
 layout: post
-title: Review: Scrum for Kanban Teams
+title: A review of Scrum for Kanban Teams
 categories:
   - Kanban
 tags: